section-engineering-education/engineering-education/content/articles/beginners-intro-to-generative-modeling/index.md

 ### Discriminative and generative modeling

 Machine learning models can broadly be categorized into two categories, discriminative and generative models.
-Before we compare both of them, let's talk about the discriminative models.
+Before comparing both of them, let's talk about the discriminative models.
 In simple terms, as its name suggests, the discriminative model aims to discriminate between multiple data instances.
 It takes input data for training and makes predictions for the unseen data.
 Most of the classification and regression techniques fall under this category.
 To understand it mathematically, let's take an example of a set of data instances $X$ and a corresponding set of labels $Y$.

 ![discriminative-vs-generative](discriminative-vs-generative.png)